Developing and engaging a citizenry dedicated to wilderness monitoring and stewardship.

 |Photo by Ronni Flannery|

 Through our citizen monitoring project, community volunteers monitor weed invasion, recreational impacts, and selected elements of wilderness character across designated Wilderness and Wilderness Study Areas in Montana.
-Since 2005, community volunteers have helped survey trails through seven Wilderness and seven Wilderness Study Areas, generating baseline data that is being used to assess current, localized conditions and broader ecological, physical and social trends.
+Since 2005, over 350 community volunteers have helped survey trails through seven Wilderness and seven Wilderness Study Areas, generating baseline data that is being used to assess current, localized conditions and broader ecological, physical and social trends.
 Monitoring reports provide managers and citizens with critical information to inform stewardship activities and decision-making, protect native wildlife habitats, and help maintain quality recreational opportunities in these special places.
 Find out more about our citizen monitoring program here.

 Field leaders and citizen volunteers mitigate the spread of invasive weeds in Wilderness and Wilderness Study Areas through targeted hand-pulling and thorough inventories of weed infestations.
 Data collected exposes patterns and pathways of weed invasion and guides mitigation and restoration efforts.
 Outreach promotes public awareness of the impact invasive species have on the integrity of our public lands, and the role individuals can play in curbing this spread.